The Hybrid Reality

 The Bigger Mistake

-If the reality is hybrid, then the design should be hybrid too, no?
+If the reality is hybrid, the design should be hybrid too.

 - Development should borrow more discipline where it improves downstream readiness, traceability, and release confidence.